Nelitarnia/WO3U-speedrun-guide/character-notes.md

 You can interrupt both of his air attacks with air special, and the air special gives a bit of height.

-Highest jump so far: jump -> (while rising) charged air attack -> (at top height) air special (turn opposite direction).
+Highest jump so far: jump -> (while rising) charged air attack -> (at  height) air special (turn opposite direction).
 (Enough to cross 1.3 tiers at Luoyang stairs.)

+### Average infinite jump

+Air special can be used to sustain IJ chain, but the fact that you fall down quickly after the air special creates inconsistent height loss.

 ### Other notes